ghiggi/gpm_api/docs/source/00_introduction.rst

   Overview of the GPM GMI channels

-It's important to highlight that the channel footprint size decreases with increasing frequency, and the high-frequency channels are not aligned with the low-frequency channels.
+It's important to note that the channel footprint size decreases with increasing frequency, and the high-frequency channels are not aligned with the low-frequency channels.

-However, the  ``1C-GMI-R`` product addresses this "problem" and provides the low-frequency channels collocated with the nearest neighbor high-frequency channels.
+However, the  ``1C-GMI-R`` product addresses this issue providing the low-frequency channels collocated with the nearest neighbor high-frequency channels.

 Furthermore, it's worth noting that only the central portion of the GMI swath overlaps the radar swath, with a delay of approximately 67 seconds caused by the spacecraft motion and geometric considerations.

-If you plan to use GMI measurements, it's essential to consider the satellite orbit boost (from 407 km to 442 km) the 7/8 November 2023 to extend the satellite lifetime.
+When using GMI measurements, it's essential to consider the satellite orbit boost (from 407 km to 442 km) occured the 7/8 November 2023 to extend the satellite lifetime.
-Following the boost, the swath coverage has widened and the instantanoues field of fiew of each channel has enlarged.
+Following the boost, the swath coverage has widened and the instantaneous field of view of each channel has enlarged.

-The data acquired by GMI are used as a reference standard for intercalibrating the passive microwave sensors within the GPM Constellation, ensuring consistency and accuracy in precipitation estimation across multiple satellite platforms.
+Data acquired by GMI are used as a reference standard for intercalibrating the passive microwave sensors within the GPM Constellation, ensuring consistency and accuracy in precipitation estimation across multiple satellite platforms.

 .. _gpm_constellation: